“A wedding without a Marriage License is just an expensive party!”

 Hours: 8:00 – 4:00 p.m.
 Public License: $98; Confidential: $109

-- Take valid government-issued photo ID (Driver’s License, Passport, Military ID, etc.)
+Take valid government-issued photo ID (Driver’s License or Passport, etc.)

-- If either of you has been recently divorced (within the past year) call ahead and ask the clerk if you need to present a certified copy of the divorce decree.
+If either of you has been recently divorced (within the past year) ask the clerk if you need to present a certified copy of the divorce decree.

-The clerk will ask you to review the license (to make sure there are no typos or errors) and then you will sign under penalty of perjury acknowledging that all of the information is true and correct.
+The clerk will ask you to review the license (to make sure there are no typos or errors), and then will have you sign under penalty of perjury acknowledging that all of the information is true and correct.

 You’ll walk out of the Clerk’s office with a Marriage License that’s valid and ready to be used!

 Give the Marriage License to your Officiant, who will see that it is properly signed and filed.

 (I ask couples to give me their license at rehearsal.
 I will see that it is accurately signed after the wedding ceremony, and I will file it with the appropriate county.)

 A Public License requires one or two witnesses (often the Best Man and Maid of Honor) and the signature of the Officiant.